woodburj/mixed-messages-project/readme.md

 ## Project Status
-Project is: _in progress_.
+Project is: _completed_.

 ## Room for Improvement

 Room for improvement:
-- Improvement to be done 1
+- Add more camera gear options
-- Improvement to be done 2
+- Add more interesting subjects

 To do:
-- Feature to be added 1
+- Add function to propmt user for inputs
-- Feature to be added 2
+- Make it useable on website

 ## Acknowledgements